Meetings

 Vision Screening:

-In most years, our club also hosts the Northwest Lions Health Screening Van for screenings for blood pressurediabetes, hearing, glaucoma and vision at no cost to the community.
+For many years, our club hosts the Northwest Lions Health Screening Van for screenings for blood pressure, diabetes, hearing, glaucoma and vision at no cost to the community.

 In addition to these service projects, our club provides volunteer labor for numerous community projects throughout each year, such as those sponsored by United Way, City of Bremerton and other community service organizations.